 Brian Ardellini | Assistant Coach

 Ardellini was a four-year (1998-2001) letterwinner at Wisconsin Lutheran as a goalkeeper.
 He was named to the LMC All-Rookie Team as a freshman and started every match as a sophomore, finishing with 140 saves.
-As a junior he had six matches with 15 or more saves, including a season-high 30 saves versus Marian College.
+As a junior he had six matches with 15 or more saves, including a season-high 30 saves versus Marian University.
 He co-captained the team his senior year.